Spain regions, doctors defy immigrant healthcare ban

 Regions not controlled by the PP have used the ban as a focus for their opposition to central government spending cuts.

-Andalucia, ruled by the Socialist Party, hopes the government will change its stance by September, when public workers and labor unions plan protests against spending cuts.
+Andalucia, ruled by the Socialist Party, hopes the government will change its stance by September, when public workers and labour unions plan protests against spending cuts.

 “We are talking about people here, and a universal, free healthcare system that cannot change from one day to the next to stop treating these people,” Maria Jesus Montero, head of Andalucia’s health department, told Reuters.